-We support centrist public policy positions that are economically efficient, fair, respect personal freedom, and have a reasonable chance of being adopted.
+We support centrist public policy positions that are economically efficient, fair, respect personal freedom, and are politically realistic.
 Once you understand what we mean by those principles you should be able to predict our position on most issues.
 In this section, we attempt to explain those principles in detail.

 General Principles